MKPublishings/MK-Omni-Engine/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Thank You for visiting the MK Publishings GitHub Omni Engine Page!
+Enjoy the rest of your day.
+Sincerely,
+Mirnes Kudic